esunkd96/stata-chatgpt-introduction-effect-on-firm-performance/stata-chatgpt-firm-performance/README.md

 # The Impact of Introducing ChatGPT on Firm Fundamentals (Stata)

 **University of Münster – Empirical Lab II (WS 2024/25)**
-This repository contains my Stata implementation of the case study assignment: *“The Impact of Introducing ChatGPT.”*
+This repository contains my Stata implementation of the case study assignment: *“The Impact of Introducing ChatGPT.”* This repository reflects my own coding implementation; the original coursework was conducted in a group setting.

 ## Context
 The assignment required an empirical analysis of how the introduction of ChatGPT (from **2023q1** onward) affected firm fundamentals using US Compustat data (**2018–2024**).